How We Achieved 5-10x Faster Rust Docker Builds with Zigbuild

 3. Docker Context Size

-Solution: Use a proper .dockerignore:
+Solution: Use a strict .dockerignore:

 target/